prymitive/upaas/buildprocess.rst

 uPaaS installs all packages required for interpreter used by our application.
 This step can be customized only be uPaaS administrator.

-Step 3 - Install applicaton dependencies
+Step 3 - Install application dependencies
 ----------------------------------------

 uPaaS installs all packages requested to install in application metadata file.
 This step can be customized only using application metadata.